-dest[] A real or integer array that is replaced by an array of differences.
-The first element of the array is left unchanged.
+dest[] A real or integer vector that is replaced its differences.
+The first element of dest is not changed.

 The effect of the ArrDiff() function can be undone by ArrIntgl().
-The following two blocks of code perform the same function:
+The following block of code performs the same function as ArrDiff(work[]):